-Tabatha’s self - developed work focuses on intersectional oppression and misogynoir, as well as stimulating self - reflection, self- education, and re-sensitization of the general public.
+Tabatha’s self - developed work focuses on intersectional oppression and misogynoir, as well as stimulating empathy, self - reflection, self- education, and re-sensitization of the general public.
 A semester abroad in London, spent studying performance with the British Academy of Dramatic Arts, gave her theater that re-imagined all the different ways performative media could be used to reach hearts.
 Tabatha co-founded Sidewalk Samaritans, an outreach and public awareness group committed to assisting emotional support and interaction with the homeless/displaced of NYC while re-sensitizing the public to the humanity of these housing/supply insecure individuals.

 When Tabatha is not performing or scheming up plots to somehow singlehandedly fix the world’s humanity issues, she enjoys writing and performing poetry (as Celeste Sage), binging Transformation Church on Youtube, playing her ukulele, writing the odd satirical sketch (attn: Terrence Nance and Jordan Peele), dancing, shamelessly eating Bareburger twice a week (attn: Bareburger, sponsor me), and watching movie reviews!